 How do you treat depression?

 Depression is a feeling state that many people have experienced and recovered from, including me.
-I address it from the perspective of your thinking and emotions.
 The state of depression may have started from something that happened in your life or a learned behaviour from a feeling of no control over external circumstances.
 However it came about, meditation is a powerful tool for change.
 Only you can train your own mind and care about how you feel at any given moment.
 A dedicated daily practice of meditation or mindfulness will guarantee results.

 Milton Erickson was a psychiatrist widely known for his contribution to the field of clinical hypnosis.
 He had an uncanny ability to heal his patients using trance to connect with their unconscious mind.
 Erickson has inspired many generations of therapists to train in Ericksonian hypnosis.